rcw3bb/simple-git/README.md

 # Simple Git Gradle Plugin

-The plugin that allows you access to git commands inside gradle as task.
+The plugin that allows you access to git commands in gradle as task.

 # Pre-requisite

-* Java 8 (Minimum)
+* Java 11 (Minimum)
 * Windows/Linux/MacOS
 * Git Application